the-turing-way/the-turing-way/book/website/collaboration/stakeholder-engagement.md

 This is because gaps in identity and experience between project teams and impacted individuals may cause there to be differences between how team members view project impacts and how stakeholders experience them.
 Facilitating proportionate stakeholder engagement and input throughout the AI lifecycle is a way to gain a richer understanding of the impacts that projects may have on stakeholders.

-A SIA is not a one-off activity but an iterative one that occurs at key points throughout the design, development, and deployment stages of the [AI project lifecycle](https://alan-turing-institute.github.io/turing-commons/skills-tracks/rri/rri-101-index/), each time informing the direction of the project so that it continually adapts to changing contexts.
+Conducting a SIA is not a one-off activity but an iterative one that occurs at key points throughout the design, development, and deployment stages of the [AI project lifecycle](https://alan-turing-institute.github.io/turing-commons/skills-tracks/rri/rri-101-index/), each time informing the direction of the project so that it continually adapts to changing contexts.
 After each iteration is conducted, project teams are asked to re-assess questions addressed within the Stakeholder Engagement Process.
 These questions motivate project teams to iteratively re-assess the extent to which their analysis of project stakeholders and reflection of team positionality continues to be accurate and relevant.
 These re-assessments are used to determine engagement objectives and methods for each following SIA.

 ### Example resources
+* Further guidance on conducting SIAs can be found in Leslie, D., Rincón, C., Burr, C., Aitken, M., Katell, M., & Briggs, M. (2022).
+AI Sustainability in Practice:Part II.
+The Alan Turing Institute.
+* A practical template for conducting SIAs can be found in Leslie, D. (2019).
+Understanding artificial intelligence ethics and safety: A guide for the responsible design and implementation of AI systems in the public sector.
+The Alan Turing Institute. https://doi.org/10.5281/zenodo.3240529

+### RAM insights
-* Impact-informed guidance for conducting a Stakeholder Engagement Process (SEP) can be found in the [Turing Commons Public Engagement of Data Science course](https://alan-turing-institute.github.io/turing-commons/skills-tracks/ped/chapter3/when/#stakeholder-analysis).
+* Ensuring that SIA outcomes accurately reflect the experiences of impacted stakeholders is critical for this tool to achieve its purpose, for this reason, taking a methodological approach to determining proportional levels of engagement is very important.
+Impact-informed guidance for conducting a Stakeholder Engagement Process (SEP) can be found in the [Turing Commons AI Ethics and Governance Skills Track](https://alan-turing-institute.github.io/turing-commons/skills-tracks/aeg/chapter3/engagement/).
 The SEP is a complementary process that precedes SIAs and provides reflection questions set to identify and analyse project stakeholders, and reflect on team positionality in relation to project stakeholders.
 These questions support teams in determining proportional engagement objectives and methods for conducting Stakeholder Impact Assessments.

+* * The Turing Commons AI Ethics and Governance Skills Track also provides [further guidance] (https://alan-turing-institute.github.io/turing-commons/skills-tracks/aeg/chapter3/impact/) on skills for conducting SIAs.